sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 24-08-2023

+- https://www.agileorgdesign.com/content/startup-structure-orgdesign-product-engg A Startup doesn't have to Grow into Product & Engineering

 # 21-08-2023

 - https://betterprogramming.pub/rethinking-stream-processing-and-streaming-databases-21076aaec375 Rethinking Stream Processing and Streaming Databases